FabricMC/fabric-docs/develop/dynamic-registry.md

 #### Using `register()` {#using-register}

 `DynamicRegistries.register()` creates a non-synced registry.
 It is loaded only on the server and is not available on the client.
 Use this when the client never needs to read the registry.
-For example:

-- A custom loot registry only used by server-side gameplay logic.
+In our case we do need the client to have access to the magic registry, but here is how it can be used otherwise.

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistries.java#simple
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#simple

 #### Using `registerSynced()` {#using-register-synced}

 `DynamicRegistries.registerSynced()` creates a synced registry.
-When a client joins a world, the server automatically synchronizes that registry's data to the client.
+When a client joins a world, the server automatically synchronizes that registry's data with the client.
 Use this when the client needs the data for rendering, UI, tooltips, or other client-side logic.
-For example:

-- A skill registry that the client reads to render a skill menu.

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistries.java#synced
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#synced

 `DynamicRegistries.registerSynced()` has an overload that accepts a second codec for client-side decoding.
 This is useful if the client does not need every field from the full server entry.
+In our case we only need the [`name`](#class-setup) and [`manaCost`](#class-setup) field for client UI, So we will create a [`Codec`](./codecs.md) that doesn't include the [`onUseMcFunction`](#class-setup) field.

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyModRegistryEntry.java#clientCodec
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MagicSkillsRegistryEntry.java#client_codec
-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistries.java#doubleCodec
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#double_codec

-Both overloads of `DynamicRegistries.registerSynced()` also accept `SyncOption...` at the end to configure synchronization behavior.

 #### `SyncOption` {#syncoption}

+Both overloads of `DynamicRegistries.registerSynced()` accepts `SyncOption...` at the end to configure synchronization behavior.

 Available `SyncOption` values include: